 OFF GRID CLAY SCULPTOR

-Last month I began a series of tests to see what kind of kilns my 7000 watt generator can do.
+Last month I began a series of tests to see what kind of kilns my 7000 watt generator can handle.
 This little mini 120 watt kiln seen on left above, did a splendid job!
 Though I can only do one of the three temperature firings so far that I need for china painted porcelain work, its a relief that the most common firing, the 018 one for painting works like a charm.

 The mini kiln has only a 48 sq inch place to hold wares but its perfect when making a series in components like I am now.
 These parts of porcelain might take 2-5 layers and firings to finish.